Inclusion of under served groups in trials

 - researchers told potential participants who was allowed to take part

-- researchers collected data on under-served groups that could take part
+- researchers collected data on under-served groups who did take part

 What did we find out?